 The standard Huffy bikes, which come in all sizes, arrive at the event unassembled, generously transported from Georgia by Hogan Transportation.
 The morning of the event, more than 100 volunteers team up to build each and every one of these bikes – thank you to Bank of America, BKD, Bunzl, Edward Jones, Enterprise Consulting, Express Scripts, Legacy Pharmaceutical Packaging, the David B. Lichtenstein Foundation, Metal Exchange and Safety National for sending fantastic volunteers!

 Once the bikes are built, our friends at Trek form a “Safety Team” to inspect every single bike to make sure it is ready to ride.

-And, before, during, and after the event, a slew of volunteers help make sure the event is perfect for our families.
+And, before, during, and after the event, a slew of volunteers help make sure the experience is perfect for our families.
 The UMSL Men’s and Women’s Tennis Teams unload bikes from the Hogan truck and help put everything in place the night before.
-And Believe to Achieve therapists and members of Variety Women and Young Variety help with various tasks throughout the event and with cleanup.
+And Believe to Achieve therapists and members of Variety Women and Young Variety help with various tasks throughout the event.

 Finally, we’d like to say thanks to Fox 2 Now and KPLR 11 for sharing our story (watch it online here), and to Reporter Chris Hayes for joining us as a guest emcee.

 In all, it was an amazing and inspiring day, thanks to each and every one of these organizations and individuals.
 Thank you all for lending us your kind hearts and helping hands!